startin-blox/sib-core/README.md

 ### sib-display

 Receives the URL of a ressource or of a contrainer of resources via its `data-src` attribute, and displays it.
 Each field of the displayed resources can be rendered by a specific widget, either custom or chosen from the default ones.
-Filters and searching capabilities can be easily added to interact with the list of data being displayed
+Filters and searching capabilities can be easily added to interact with the list of data being displayed.

 ```html
 <sib-display